More Nurse Practitioners Are Pursuing Residency Training To Hone Skills

 Proponents say the programs help prepare new nurse practitioners to deal with the growing number of patients with complex health issues.

 But detractors say that a standard training program already provides adequate preparation to handle patients with serious health care needs.
-They say nurse practitioners who choose not to do a residency (the vast majority of the 23,000 who graduate each year do not) are already well qualified to provide good patient care.
+They say nurse practitioners who choose not to do a residency (the vast majority of the 23,000 who graduate each year do not) are already well-qualified to provide good patient care.

 As many communities, especially rural ones, struggle to attract medical providers, it's increasingly likely that patients will see a nurse practitioner rather than a medical doctor when they need care.

-In 2016, nurse practitioners made up a quarter of primary care providers in rural areas and 23 percent in non-rural areas, up from 17.6 and 15.9 percent, respectively, in 2008, according to a study in the June issue of Health Affairs.
+In 2016, nurse practitioners made up a quarter of primary care providers in rural areas and 23 percent in nonrural areas, up from 17.6 and 15.9 percent, respectively, in 2008, according to a study in the June issue of Health Affairs.

 Depending on the state, they may practice independently of physicians or with varying degrees of oversight.
 Research has shown that nurse practitioners generally provide care that's comparable to that of doctors in terms of quality, safety and effectiveness.